 Sustainability without compromise

-Plantation balsa grows back in just 4 to 6 years, giving you a green material that avoids deforestation red tape.
-An eco-friendly label means nothing if the skin peels off in high humidity.
-We hot-melt bond only kiln-dried blocks to eliminate the delamination failures that plague marine builds.
+Plantation balsa grows back in just 4 to 6 years, giving you a green material that bypasses strict deforestation red tape.
+But an eco-friendly label means nothing if the skin peels off in high humidity environments.
+Instead of just claiming good adhesion, we document our hot-melt bonding process on YouTube to prove we eliminate the delamination failures that plague boat builds.

 Bond integrity with thermoset resins

 End-grain balsa features an open cell structure that physically locks with polyester and vinyl ester resins.
-This mechanical bond gives you much better interlaminar shear strength than any closed-cell foam.
-Our GRP-balsa panels consistently break the meter at over 4.5 kN/m in peel tests, proving the bond survives harsh vibrations.
+This mechanical anchor gives you far better interlaminar shear strength than any closed-cell foam core.
+In fact, our impact-resistant RV floor panels consistently break the meter at over 4.5 kN/m in peel tests, proving the bond easily survives harsh road vibrations.

 Weight savings that move the needle on compliance

 Dropping curb weight by 10% cuts vehicle CO2 emissions by roughly 6%.
-Our 25mm GRP-balsa panels weigh just 18 to 22 kg/m², beating heavy aluminum honeycomb by up to 35% while still hitting EN 13501-1 fire ratings.
-We implement fleet operator suggestions to deliver lighter parts that directly boost fuel savings and payload limits.aluminum honeycomb equivalents
+Our 25mm custom GRP balsa panels for RV walls weigh just 18 to 22 kg/m², beating heavy aluminum honeycomb equivalents by up to 35% while still hitting EN 13501-1 fire ratings.
+When you face strict payload limits, this weight-to-strength ratio is the only math that actually matters.heavy aluminum honeycomb equivalentsaluminum honeycomb equivalents

 Feature Specification Benefit